miladbohlouli/English-Spansih-NMT/README.md

-## Neural Machine Translation (NMT) for Spanish to English
+## Neural Machine Translation (NMT) for English to Spanish

 Encoder-Decoders have been used in many applications to change the form of data.
 In terms of languages, it could be used to translate among different languages.
-In the above project an Encoder-Decoder structure has been used to translate from Spanish to English.
+In the above project an Encoder-Decoder structure has been used to translate from English to Spanish.
 There may be two main approaches for this mechanism

 1. Char based translation
 2. Word based translation